cyberbotics/webots-doc/guide/installation-procedure.md

 Webots can be used by a regular, unprivileged user.
 To install Webots, please follow this procedure:

+1. Uninstall completely any old version of Webots that may have been installed on your computer previously.
+2. Install Webots for your operating system as explained below.

 ### Linux

 Webots will run on most recent Linux distributions running glibc2.11.1 or